-On March 22, 2016, twenty eight third year undergraduate architecture students, lead by faculty members Omar Al-Hassawi and Darrin Greichen, had their studio mid-reviews at the offices of LMN Architects in Seattle.
+On April 27, 2016, twenty seven third year undergraduate architecture students, led by faculty members Omar Al-Hassawi and Darrin Greichen, held their studio final reviews at the PACCAR Building located on WSU Pullman campus.

-The students have been challenged to propose ideas for WSU’s entry to Solar Decathlon 2017.
-Their proposals were critiqued by professionals from multiple architecture practices in the Seattle area, which included CallisonRTKL, Miller Hull Partnership, Perkins+Will, Suyama Peterson Deguchi, Schemata Workshop, and LMN Architects.
+The students had been challenged to propose ideas for WSU’s entry to Solar Decathlon 2017.
+Their designs were critiqued by professionals from Seattle and Spokane as well as WSU faculty and graduate students.

 On April 29,2016, Omar Al-Hassawi took eight architecture students (Idalia Guillen, Neva Hubbert, Saeed Alshidhani, Sean Anderson, Scott Buchman, Da Guo, Tobias Jimenez, and Tyler Prosser) to the Voiland College of Engineering and Architecture (VCEA) Capstone Expo at … » More …

 The flurry of the last few weeks of the semester is in full swing with final reviews, capstones, and exhibits taking place: